 How to take PrEP

-There are two ways to take PrEP, either as daily dosing or on-demand dosing.
+There are two ways to take PrEP: daily dosing or on-demand dosing.
 Daily dosing is suitable for anyone who is taking gender-affirming hormones.

 According to the THT, daily PrEP may be the best option for people assigned female at birth and people taking testosterone.
 If people are taking testosterone, daily PrEP may decrease natural lubrication and reduce tissue thickness in the vagina.